lokeshbhatt/Simple-EndPoint-Inventory/README.md

 #
 # Detailed Steps
 Step-1: Validate that passwordless authentication from jump-point to all end-points is working well
-Step-2: Create "Inventory" directory on each point and copy AIXInventory.sh to all AIX end points
+Step-2: Create "Inventory" directory on each point
+Step-3: Copy "AIXInventory.sh" to all AIX end points
         $ hostname
         p1263-pvm3
         $ pwd